-You can configure direct Icecast and SHOUT cast streams and a sound card by clicking Streams on the System menu.
+You can configure both direct Icecast and SHOUTcast streams and sound card output by clicking Streams on the System menu.

 At the top left of the Stream Settings page are global options including Hardware Audio Output, which enables playout from the default sound card on the server, if one is fitted.
 The default Output Type of ALSA on the drop-down menu will be suitable for most servers with a sound card.
 If not, you have the option to choose from other Liquidsoap interfaces available, such as OSS or PortAudio.
-If you are only using the hardware audio output, and will not be streaming directly to locast or SHOUT cast, you can click the Save button on the right side of the page at this point.